slidejoe/how-to-copy-and-paste/index.md

 <!--
-Let's see how Scott Hanselman uses AI to rubber duck -->
+Let's see how Scott Hanselman uses AI to rubber duck

+[Play video]

+You know what AI is also good at?
+Generating pictures of rubber ducks in an office setting...
+-->

 ---

 <!--
 You know what AI is also good at?
-Generating picures of rubber ducks in an office setting...
+Generating pictures of rubber ducks in an office setting...
 -->

 ![bg Rubber ducks sat at desks with computers in an office setting.
 AI Generated.](images/rubber-ducks/2e9d925c-47d9-45ff-9e27-7daedba12152.jpeg)